Prince Rupert of the Rhine: Colonial administration

 Rupert had demonstrated an interest in colonial issues for many years.
 On arriving in England in 1663, he had encouraged the government to continue his own exploration of the Gambia in an attempt to find gold, leading to Robert Holmes's expedition the following year.
 Rupert was an active shareholder in the Company of Royal Adventurers Trading into Africa that was established as a result in 1662.
 The company continued operations for the next eight years, with backers including the King, the Duke of York and the Royal Society, with operations including engaging in the West African slave trade until it folded in 1670.
-The company's operations merged with those of the Gambia Merchants' Company into the new Royal African Company, with a royal charter to right to set up forts and factories, maintain troops, and exercise martial law in West Africa, in pursuit of trade in gold, silver, and slaves; Rupert was the third named member of the company's board.
+It is unclear whether Rupert directly owned any slaves, however his investments reached £800 and his involvement key in the development of the state-backed slave trade.
+The operations of the Company of Royal Adventurers Trading into Africa merged with those of the Gambia Merchants' Company into the new Royal African Company, with a royal charter to right to set up forts and factories, maintain troops, and exercise martial law in West Africa, in pursuit of trade in gold, silver, and slaves; Rupert was the third named member of the company's board.